cactusLabs/Elucidat-Cypress/README.md

 * Cypress will require Node.js installed
 * Cypress may be installed from bash via 'npm install cypress --save-dev'
 * Cypress runner may be started from the 'Elucidat-Cypress' dir with 'npx cypress open' (headed) or 'npx cypress run' (headless electron)
-* This example is for demostration purposes only.
+* This example is for demonstration purposes only.
 It by no means achieves 100% coverage, but provides a good introduction to some of the techniques and considerations made when writing automated UI tests.
 * I have used the Page Object Model/Pattern which should reduce maintenance costs.
 * Note also that I have tried to enforce sequential execution by chaining together 'then()' methods.
 I have found this approach useful when working with web apps - however is probably overkill in this context.
 I have tried to comment where appropriate to provide commentary as to my approach.